-Welcome to another weekly blockchain news roundup from around the world.
-Here we present to you all the latest Bitcoin news, continent by continent and country by country.
+Welcome to our weekly roundup of all important blockchain and cryptocurrency news from around the world.
+Follow the latest developments in the cryptocurrency space continent by continent, country by country.

 Telegram Alerts from BitcoinNews.com: https://t.me/bconews

 Want to advertise or get published on BitcoinNews.com? – View our Media Kit PDF here.

 The post South America: Crypto and Blockchain News Roundup, 7th to 13th December 2018 appeared first on BitcoinNews.com.